Irving R. Newhouse Building Replacement Project

 Landscape design

-The landscape design will enhance the plan of the original landscape architects, the Olmsted brothers, and will create a beautiful transition from the West Capitol Campus landscape to the historic South Capitol Neighborhood.
+The landscape design enhances the plan of the original landscape architects, the Olmsted brothers, and is a beautiful transition from the West Capitol Campus landscape to the historic South Capitol Neighborhood.

 Watch the Maintaining the Olmsted Legacy video to learn more about Olmsted design on the Capitol Campus.